jfasch/jfasch-home/trainings/material/soup/python/group.rst

    :hidden:

    link-collection
-   graph
    exercises/group

 * :doc:`Here is a collection of links <link-collection>` that I use to paste into :doc:`training logs </trainings/log/index>`.
-* :doc:`Here is a more differentiated view <graph>` of all Python material that is available.